KeSun-2025/Order-ahead-for-pickup/README.md

 ## Figure 11 (Matlab)

-The code for Figure 11 is located in matlab/Fig11/.
-This figure is generated using three separate Matlab code, each corresponding to a different model:
+The code for Figure 11 is located in `matlab/Fig11/`.
+This figure is generated using three separate Matlab scripts, each corresponding to a different model:

-Fig11_HeteroTravel_OrderAhead.m: Order-ahead model
+- `Fig11_HeteroTravel_OrderAhead.m`: Order-ahead model

-Fig11_HeteroTravel_OrderAheadRejection.m: Order-ahead-with-rejection model
+- `Fig11_HeteroTravel_OrderAheadRejection.m`: Order-ahead-with-rejection model

-Fig11_HeteroTravel_OrderOnsite.m: Order-onsite model
+- `Fig11_HeteroTravel_OrderOnsite.m`: Order-onsite model

-They plot the throughput under heterogeneous travel rates across different ranges of β.
+These files plot the throughput under heterogeneous travel rates across different ranges of the travel rate parameter β.

-To generate the throughput for different β intervals, users only need to modify the parameter beta_m in the corresponding script:
+To generate throughput results for different β intervals, users only need to modify the parameter `beta_m` in the corresponding script:

-beta_m = 0.5 corresponds to the travel rate interval β ∈ [0, 1]
+- `beta_m = 0.5` corresponds to the travel rate interval β ∈ [0, 1]

-beta_m = 1 corresponds to the travel rate interval β ∈ [0.5, 1.5]
+- `beta_m = 1` corresponds to the travel rate interval β ∈ [0.5, 1.5]

-beta_m = 2 corresponds to the travel rate interval β ∈ [1.5, 2.5]
+- `beta_m = 2` corresponds to the travel rate interval β ∈ [1.5, 2.5]

 ## Figure EC1 (Matlab)